ovinc/aquasol/README.md

 ## General information
 ----------------------
+This package is to compute some useful thermodynamic quantities for water and Sodium Chloride solutions :
+### `activity_density` contains :
+- `a_w` that compute water activity in Sodium Chloride solutions in function of salt concentration
+- `rho` and `rho2` that return the solution density in function of salt concentration (rho is temperature-dependent and rho2 is for supersaturated solutions)

+### `Psat` contains several formulas to compute water vapor pressure in function of temperature

+See `documentation` to plot these functions

-For now, it only includes a Matlab code written by Marine Poizat in 2019 to plot data for salt solutions (density, acticity, index of refraction etc.) and a preliminary python code written by Leo Martin in 2020 to calculate the saturation vapor pressure Psat(T) of pure water.
+### `SaltsSolutionData` is a Matlab code to plot data for salt solutions (density, activity, index of refraction etc.)

 ## Module requirements
 ----------------------
-None for now.
+- numpy

 ## Python requirements
 ----------------------